-Use the identity API to get an OAuth2 authorization code or access token, which an add-on can then use to access user data from a service which supports OAuth2 access (such as a Google or a Facebook account).
+Use the identity API to get an OAuth2 authorization code or access token, which an extension can then use to access user data from a service which supports OAuth2 access (such as a Google or a Facebook account).

 Details of how the OAuth2 flow works differ from one service provider to another, so to use this API with a particular service provider, you'll need to consult their documentation.
 For example:

 The identity API provides the

 identity.launchWebAuthFlow() function.
 This authenticates the user with the service, if necessary, and asks the user to authorize the extension to access data, if necessary.
 The function completes with an access token or authorization code, depending on the provider.

 The extension then completes the OAuth2 flow to get a validated access token, and can then use this in HTTP requests to access the user's data according to the authorization the user gave.

 To use this API, you must have the "identity" API permission.

 There's some setup you must do before publishing your extension.